Lamer87/Space_Engineers_DLC_unlocker/README.md

 **`IMPORTANT NOTICE !!!`**
 DO NOT delete purchased dlcs in cream_api.ini, as it had to be done before.
-So, leave the file as is!
+So, leave the file as is or dlcs blocks will remain locked!
+What changes?
+Now, we have lost the ability to paste DLC blocks within projects (online and offline).
+Before this, it was possible to paste those of purchased dlcs, deleting the lines from the ini file.
+Can't do anything about that guys, I'm sorry.

 ---